Physical Elder Abuse In America

 Your Involvement Can Change Everything.

 Action comes in many different forms.
-Give treasure, talent, time, or talk.
-Just get active now to help us end elder abuse.
+Share your treasure, talent, time, or talk in order to help us end elder abuse.

 What Can Be Done to Stop Physical Elder Abuse?